CiscoISE/ciscoisesdk/docs/api/quickstart.rst

     >>> from ciscoisesdk import IdentityServicesEngineAPI
     >>> api = IdentityServicesEngineAPI()

-As discussed above (`Get your Identity Services Engine Access Token`_), ciscoisesdk defaults to pulling from environment variables to generate your access token.
+As discussed above (`Pass your Identity Services Engine Access Token`_), ciscoisesdk defaults to pulling from environment variables to generate your access token.
 If you do not have those environment variables set and you try to create a new :class:`IdentityServicesEngineAPI` object without providing them,